microsoft/z3guide/website/docs/01 - guide/14 - Special Relations.md

 The transitive closure of a relation is not first-order axiomatizable.
 However, the decision problem for ground formulas is decidable because for every binary relation `R` over a finite domain, the transitive closure of it is defined over the finite graph of `R`.
+The small model property contrasts non-ground first-order formulas using transtive closure that are not first-order axiomatizable.

 ```z3
 (declare-sort A 0)